 Salesforce won’t displace Gong in accounts where Gong is deeply embedded.
 That’s not the target.
 The target is greenfield revenue intelligence deployments and Chorus replacements, where the integration tax of a standalone tool is a live objection and the platform consolidation argument has budget support.

-In those accounts, the Salesforce pitch becomes coherent in a way it wasn’t before Momentum: one platform, one data model, conversation intelligence that feeds directly into Agentforce agents and Einstein forecasting without a separate integration layer to maintain.
+In those accounts, the Salesforce pitch is now coherent in a way it wasn’t before Momentum closed: one platform, one data model, conversation intelligence from Zoom and Google Meet feeding directly into Agentforce 360 workflows and Einstein forecasting without a separate integration layer to maintain.
+The competitive pressure extends beyond Gong and Chorus; Microsoft is the other party watching this closely, given the overlap with Teams-based conversation intelligence.

 Key Takeaways